o1-labs/proof-systems/msm/README.md

 *Note that the $buckets[0]$ can be set to the empty set like the others, it is only to be complete with the decomposition given above

+The elements in the bucket are added "on-the-fly", while processing the MSM individual elements and bucketing by the coefficients.

+From there, we can iterate over the buckets, and multiply by the coefficients of the currently processed bucket.

+$$
+total = 0_{G}
+for i = 0 to 8:
+  total = i * bucket[i]
+$$

+By doing this operation, we provided a way to save computation of scalar multiplications over the curve, which is an expensive operations.
+We only do perform one scalar multiplication of a "running sum" of scaled basis elements.